harrytruman/network-config/roles/network_state_mgmt/README.md

       mode: active
 ```

-Using the new network resource modules, we simply define our interface properties, and Ansible will figure out the rest.
+Using the network resource modules, we  define our desired interface state and Ansible will run the necessary commands:

 ```
 - name: Configure Interface Settings